Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 ```
 xmutil loadapp kv260-aa4
 ```

+There are multiple options for live playback.
+You can test any of the following methods below.
+To stop the defect-detect application, use CTRL-C in the command line.
+ - For Normal mode: `defect-detect -w 1280 -h 800 -r 60 -f 0 -d 0 -m /dev/media0`
+ - For Demo mode: ` defect-detect -w 1280 -h 800 -r 60 -f 0 -d 1 -m /dev/media0`
+ - For File playback: `defect-detect -w 1280 -h 800 -r 60 -f 1 -i input.yuv -x raw.yuv -y pre_pros.yuv -z final.yuv`

 To exit out of the AA4, use the following command: `xmutil unloadapp kv260-aa4`

 ## AA5: License plate recognition